 More about the Aurora Alliance: https://aurora-network.global/aurora-ri-swafs-proposal-accepted/

-The Department of Physical Therapy at the Faculty of Medicine, in the School of Health Science at the University of Iceland, seeks applicants to fill a tenure-track position of Assistant Professor in the area of neurology within the discipline of Physical Therapy.
+The Faculty of Earth Sciences (FES) in the School of Engineering and Natural Sciences at the University of Iceland seeks to fill a tenure-track position in the field of structural geology and tectonics.

 We seek an individual with an outstanding track-record in research and a great potential for establishing a world-class research program as well as excellent teaching of structural geology and tectonics.

 The Department of Biochemistry, University of Iceland invites applications for a postdoctoral research position in molecular biophysics.

 The successful candidate will join the research group led by Dr. Pétur O. Heiðarsson (heidarsson.hi.is) and will work on understanding the interactions of extremely disordered transcription factors with chromatin.
 The successful candidate will use cutting-edge single-molecule spectroscopy and microscopy as a core method to investigate intrinsically disordered proteins that operate on a dynamic nucleoprotein landscape, in vitro and in vivo.
 This project, which is funded by a grant from the Icelandic Research Fund (IRF), is a multinational collaboration with research groups in Europe and Australia, and offers the candidate a possibility for short research visits abroad.
 The project is also affiliated with the REPIN Center at the University of Copenhagen, which is dedicated to redefining protein interactions within the framework of molecular disorder.